sassoftware/viya4-monitoring-kubernetes/logging/OpenShift.md

 No customizations are required, even if you are using ingress, because the `deploy_logging_open_openshift.sh` script defines a route for Kibana.

 #### TLS
-OpenShift route objects are TLS-enabled.
+OpenShift route objects that are created as part of SAS Viya Logging deployment are TLS-enabled.
 The routes are configured with re-encrypt termination, which means that traffic is encrypted between the user and OpenShift and again within the OpenShift cluster.
 The TLS certificates used on OpenShift come from the same Kubernetes secrets as a standard logging deployment:

 ***In-Cluster TLS:***
 - `es-transport-tls-secret`
 - `es-rest-tls-secret`
 - `es-admin-tls-secret`

 ***Ingress TLS:***
 - `kibana-ingress-tls-secret`
 - `elasticsearch-ingress-tls-secret`